QKTheoNguyen/Music_Classification_Project/README.md

 # Music Genre Classification using CNN

 Welcome to Music Genre Classification Project using Convolutional Neural Networks (CNN) to classify music tracks into genres.
-The aim of this project is to experiment on CNN to capture intricate patterns in the audio data in order to enable genre prediction.

 ## Overview